Skip to content

 Bio

 Dr. Richard Corsi is Dean of the College of Engineering and a Distinguished Professor at the University of California, Davis.
-His team has researched a range of indoor air quality issues, including indoor pollutant sources, pollutant interactions with indoor materials, and innovative control technologies.
+He spent most of his career at the University of Texas at Austin, where he was an endowed research chair and a member of the prestigious Academy of Distinguished Teachers.
+Dr. Corsi’s team has researched a range of indoor air quality issues, including indoor pollutant sources, pollutant interactions with indoor materials, and innovative control technologies.
 He recently chaired a National Academies consensus study report on Health Risks of Indoor Exposure to Fine Particulate Matter and Practical Mitigation Solutions.
-Dr. Corsi has been honored as a Distinguished Alumnus of Cal Poly Humboldt and Distinguished Engineering Alumnus of the College of Engineering at UC Davis, and as an endowed research chair and member of the Academy of Distinguished Teachers at the University of Texas at Austin.
+Dr. Corsi is a past President of the Academy of Fellows of the International Society of Indoor Air Quality and Climate and President of Indoor Air 2011.
+He has been honored as a Distinguished Alumnus of Cal Poly Humboldt and Distinguished Engineering Alumnus of the College of Engineering at UC Davis.
 His work has been featured in The Economist, New York Times, Washington Post, Wall Street Journal, Smithsonian Magazine, National Geographic, Business Week, and more.

 A Cost-Accessible and DIY Air Cleaner - How a Simple Filtration Concept is Protecting, Teaching, and Empowering